 Rad Nah Silom

 Southern Thai seafood is the star here.
 In order to navigate the restaurant’s menu of biblical proportions, avoid the treacherous dynamite spicy challenge and order one of Jitlada’s crab curries and the fried morning glory salad.
+Be sure to wave to owner Jazz Singsanong, who is a celebrity in her own right in East Hollywood.

 Pa Ord Noodle